 In 1820, Amory Maynard, still a teenager took over the family mill business in Boston when his father Isaac died at the age of 41.
 Amory sold his water rights to Fort Meadow Pond to the city of Boston in 1846.
 He and his partner, William Knight bought water rights, built a dam and then the Assabet Woolen Mill.
 The town grew with the mill and was name Maynard after Amory.
 The mill produced wool for military uniforms during the Civil War.
 Their company went bankrupt in 1898 but the mill continued operations under various owners from 1846 to 1950, over 100 years.

 "The Mill" also houses the oldest, still-working, hand-wound clock in the country.
 Lorenzo Maynard donated it to Maynard in 1892.
 It takes two hours to perform the weekly task of winding the mechanism but most consider it an honor.
-"The Mill", renovated in the 1990's and renamed "Clock Tower Place", now houses various businesses.
+"The Mill", renovated in the 1990s and renamed "Clock Tower Place", is now known as "Mill & Main Place" and houses various businesses.
 Located in Glenwood Cemetery, the Maynard Crypt is visible from Route 27.
 The earth-covered mound with a granite stonework façe is 90 feet across, and 12 feet tall complete with a glass skylight.
 Within the crypt, Amory, his wife, and 20 descendants are interred.

 Maynard High School (8-12)

 Green Meadow (PK-3)